 Favorite artists: Chagall, Rothko, Pollock, and Van Gogh

-Favorite comfort food: Avocados, pistachios, and Greek yogurt
+Favorite comfort food: goat cheese, pistachios, and pita chips

 Favorite coffee house: Cartel Coffee Lab (downtown Tucson)

-Annoying habit: I’ve been told my sneezes are a smidgeon loud
+Annoying habit: I’ve been told by family members my sneezes are a smidgeon loud

-Language I wish I was fluent in: Besides Spanish and Norwegian, I would probably go with Flemish.
+Language I wish I was fluent in: Besides Spanish and Norwegian, if pressed I would probably go with either Flemish or Russian

-Bucket List Items: The Holy Land, New Orleans, Oregon Coast, New Zealand, Ireland, China, to name a few
+Bucket List Items: The Holy Land, Scotland, Oregon Coast, New Zealand, China, to name a few

 Favorite Quote: “If people never did silly things, nothing intelligent would ever get done.” – Wittgenstein

 Sports teams: My hometown Chicago teams: Cubs, da Bears, Blackhawks, and Bulls.
-And also, UofA.
+And also, NAU and UofA

 An interesting fact about me: Lived in the Middle East for three years.